 Contentious means causing, involving or likely to cause disagreement.
 Contentious concepts are more susceptible to having their definitions altered or distorted intentionally.

 Non-contentious concepts such as tourism, acceleration or punctuality remain unlikely to be messed with in any way.
 Because there’s no point in misleading anyone with respect to these concepts.
 But words or phrases like vaccine efficacy, cartel, COVID cases, or capitalism need close scrutiny because they are extremely contentious.
 The definitions of concepts laden with political implications must be checked carefully.
 This means checking what is meant by those official agencies or organisations that are originating new words and phrases as well as using old ones in new contexts.

-The category requiring the closest scrutiny is all those concepts relating to human constructs within the social sciences.
-Concepts such as economics, politics, and government, and legislation need careful checking along with crime, subversion, freedom, rights, false-flag terrorism, technocracy, eugenics.
-Ultimately anything relating to or potentially to do with the control and/or manipulation of people needs particularly close scrutiny.
+The category requiring the closest scrutiny of all by truth seekers, is that containing concepts relating to the social sciences, to human behaviour and human interactions.
+This is because these are the conceptual ideas that can be manipulated to control people.
+Concepts such as economics, politics, and government (along with all their component ideas), and legislation need careful checking along with crime, subversion, freedom, rights, false-flag terrorism, technocracy, eugenics.

 It’s most important for the truth seeker to be aware that the whole legal system of the western world uses an entirely different language called legalese.
 With enough commonality to sucker you into thinking you understand it, but with very significant differences that can leave you fooled or deceived.